UXLA: A Robust Unsupervised Data Augmentation Framework for Zero-Resource Cross-Lingual NLP: Framework

-However, the relabeling process can induce noise, especially for the target language sentences, since the task model may not be adapted fully in the early stages of training.
-We propose two stages of distillation to filter out noisy augmented samples, as we describe below.
+Here, EU is an \emph{Organization} whereas the newly predicted word \emph{Trump} is a \emph{Person} (different name type).
+Therefore, we need to relabel the augmented sentences no matter whether the original sentence has labels (source) or not (target).
+However, the relabeling process can induce noise, especially for dissimilar/low-resource languages, since the {base} task model may not be adapted fully in the early training stages.
+We propose a 2-stage {sample distillation process} to filter out noisy augmented data.